ccao-data/ptaxsim/README.md

     whenever there is a breaking change
   - `Config/Wants_DB_Version`: This is the maximum database version required for this version of the package.
-It is the version of the database pulled from S3 during CI/testing on GitLab
+It is the version of the database pulled from S3 during CI/testing on GitHub
 - [ ] If necessary, be sure to update the SQL statements in `data-raw/create_db.sql`.
 These statements define the structure of the database